peterkuma/model-code-genealogy-2022/README.md

 license as detailed in the file [LICENSE.md](LICENSE.md).

-The data in the `input` directory come from various external sources as linked in the [Input](#input-files) section above, except for the files `models.csv` and `subset.csv` which are internal data files of this project.
+The data in the `input` directory come from various external sources as linked in the [Input files](#input-files) section above, except for the files `models.csv` and `subset.csv` which are internal data files of this project.
 The data from the external sources can be used according to the conditions set by the original external source.
 The interal files are in the public domain ([CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/)).
 To the extent possible under law, Peter Kuma has waived all copyright and related or neighboring rights to the interal data files.
 Attribution in the form of a